Euro 2004: Denmark 2, Sweden 2

 Denmark 2, Sweden 2

-PORTO, Portugal (AP)— Mattias Jonson scored a minute from time to earn Sweden a 2-2 draw with Denmark, sending the Scandinavian teams to the quarterfinals of Euro 2004 and eliminating Italy.
+Mattias Jonson scored one minute from time for a 2-2 tie between Sweden and Denmark, sending the Scandinavian neighbors to the quarterfinals of Euro 2004 and eliminating Italy.

 A 2-2 draw and higher would have guaranteed both teams a quarterfinal berth regardless of Italy's result against Bulgaria in the other match.
 The Italians had raised fears of a high-scoring draw being fixed by the Scandinavian rivals beforehand, a suggestion both Denmark and Sweden vigorously denied.

 Sweden finished top of the group with five points, on goal difference ahead of Denmark and Italy, which beat Bulgaria 2-1.
 The Swedes will play the Group D runners-up - Germany, the Netherlands or Latvia - in the last eight, the Danes face the Czech Republic.